RouterRetriever: Routing over a Mixture of Expert Embedding Models: Conclusion

 \section{Conclusion}

-In this paper, we present \ours, a retrieval model that integrates multiple domain-specific experts with a routing mechanism to extract the most suitable embedding for each query.
+In this paper, we introduce \ours, a retrieval model that leverages a mixture of domain-specific expert embeddings, guided by a routing mechanism to select the most suitable embedding for each query.
 This approach is both lightweight and flexible, allowing for the addition or removal of experts without additional training.
 Our experiments demonstrate that it consistently outperforms single embedding models, showcasing the advantages of integrating domain-specific experts.
 Additionally, it surpasses various widely used routing techniques in language modeling, emphasizing the significance of effective routing for information retrieval tasks.
-These results highlight the crucial role of domain-specific experts in improving retrieval performance and suggest that combining them with efficient routing techniques can significantly enhance results, potentially approaching oracle performance.
+Our results highlight the crucial role of domain-specific experts in improving retrieval performance across diverse domains.
+Yet, there remains much more room for improvement, as indicated by the higher performance of an instance-level oracle router compared to our method.
+We hope our work spurs the broader research community to search for more powerful methods for training expert retrievers and combining them with efficient routing techniques.